Blaze at US drone plant in Latvia; arson not suspected

 BNS said the two-story drone production building with a floor space of 600 square meters (6,500 square feet) and objects next to the building caught fire.
 It said two people were hospitalized while one person received medical assistance on the spot.

 Riga’s main airport is close to the plant and Latvia’s public broadcaster LSM said the airport sent its own fire brigade to assist in putting out the blaze, which spread smoke into nearby areas.
-Flights operations at Riga airport weren’t affected by the incident.
+Flight operations at Riga airport weren’t affected.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.